Designing Healthy Communities

 VIP Coach Information

-Dr. Kendall House is a lecturer in the Anthropology department interested in design anthropology, applied ethnography, user research, anthropology of work, and design for equality and inclusion.
+Dr. Kendall House is Clinical Assistant Professor in the Anthropology Department where he leads the undergraduate UX Research Certificate and the Graduate Certificate in User Research.
+He is interested in design anthropology, applied ethnography, user research, the anthropology of work, and engagement on community health related issues.

 Full semester course.
 Choose to enroll in 1 or 2 credits.